mkbarbara/unreal-labs/README.md

 * We need to solve identity control, motion consistency, foreground/background separation, and reintegration of the unchanged text layer, all in an automated pipeline.

 # Solution
 ### Step 0.
-Prepare reference images
-Before touching the clip, you generate a “character sheet” for the target demographic. <br>
-One or several still portraits of the replacement actor are generated with very explicit constraints:
-“Generate a Black woman in her early 30s with warm brown skin tone, natural curly hair around shoulder`s length, light makeup, wearing a beige casual jacket similar in silhouette to the original subject’s jacket.
-Neutral expression, front view.”
-“Generate the same woman, same face, same hair, slight smile, 3/4 angle, consistent lighting.”
-We save these portraits and treat them as the ground truth identity for that localized version.
-Think of this as the casting decision for that region.

-Why this matters:
-This gives us a stable visual identity embedding (face geometry, skin tone, hair texture, clothing silhouette).
-You are no longer asking the diffusion model to “invent a random Black woman.”
-You are telling it “use this exact Black woman.”
+Extract text layers from video
+Extract the static text overlay from the original video to preserve it pixel-perfectly for later reintegration.
+**Output:** text_rgba.png (transparent PNG with text layer)

 ### Step 1.
-Shot segmentation
+Split video into fixed intervals
-Split the full video into coherent segments (“shots” or “clips”).<br>
+Split the full video into fixed time intervals (e.g., 5-second segments).
-**Output:** clip_1.mp4, clip_2.mp4, …
+**Output:** video intervals with extracted frames (first and last frame of each interval)

 ### Step 2.
-Extract conditioning frames per clip
-For each clip, extract the first frame F_start and the last frame F_end.<br>
-**Output:** F_start_1.jpg, F_end_1.jpg
+Remove text from extracted frames
+Remove text overlays from all extracted frames in video intervals for better performance in subsequent steps.
+**Output:** cleaned frames without text overlays

 ### Step 3.
-Edit demographic attributes on those frames
-Send F_start and F_end to a Gemini Flash 2.5 model.
-When we do this we must edit F_start (first frame of the clip), we do not just prompt “make them Black.”

-Our prompt:
-“Replace the person with THIS SAME WOMAN from the reference set.
-Keep pose, body orientation, arm position, lighting, scene layout, and all background elements identical.
-Do not change camera angle.
-Do not alter any foreground text.”
-* We pass the canonical identity images as reference conditioning.
-* The background, props, and framing must remain structurally aligned with the source.

-Result:
-We get F_start_edited and F_end_edited with the same synthetic actor, not two different actors.

-**Output:**
-* F_start_edited: first frame with demographically transformed subjects
-* F_end_edited: last frame with the same transformed subjects
+Detect and describe people
+Analyze cleaned frames to detect and describe people present in the video (appearance, clothing, position).
+**Output:** original_person_registry (descriptions of people in the original video)

 ### Step 4.
-Video generation from step 3. edited video clips
-Send F_start_edited and F_end_edited to Veo3.1 model as first_frame and last_frame arguments.
-**Output:** clip_1_edited has consistent people across time, with changed demographic attributes, and approximately the same motion and composition as the original.
+Generate reference images
+Generate reference images of new people based on the transformation theme (e.g., "Black people", "Asian people").
+Create a "character sheet" for the target demographic with explicit constraints to maintain consistent identity across all frames.
+**Output:** new_person_registry with reference images for each person

 ### Step 5.
+Edit frames with reference images
+Edit the cleaned frames by replacing people with the reference images while maintaining pose, body orientation, lighting, scene layout, and background elements.
+**Output:** edited frames with demographically transformed subjects

+### Step 6.
+Generate video intervals
+Send edited first and last frames of each interval to Veo3.1 model to generate video clips with consistent people across time.
+**Output:** generated video intervals with changed demographic attributes

-Reassemble
+### Step 7.
+Reassemble video
-Concatenate all regenerated clip_i in the original order and duration to reconstruct the full edited video timeline.
+Concatenate all regenerated video intervals in the original order and duration to reconstruct the full edited video timeline.
+**Output:** reassembled_video.mp4

+### Step 8.
+Add text layer
+Overlay the extracted text layer from Step 0 back onto the reassembled video to restore the original text overlay.
+**Output:** final_video.mp4 (complete localized video with original text preserved)